CongLeSolutionX/CPSC323--CompilerProject/README.md

-Please foloow the instructions in Documentation 3.pdf
+Please follow the instructions in Documentation 3.pdf